 Within each facility it was placed a circular boxing divided in seven parts, each one of 2 m2 in area, corresponding such parts, to seven treatments (Figure 1A).
 The circular shape was adopted to guarantee a homogeneous distribution of heat to the birds, considering that in the center of each boxing was installed a gas heater (Figure 1B).

 Figure 1.
-Circular boxing divided into seven parts corresponding to the treatments (A) - detail of the heater in the center of the circle and the bottles of gas, outside the circle (B)
+Circular boxing divided into seven parts corresponding to the treatments (A), - detail of the heater in the center of the circle and the bottles of gas, outside the circle (B)

 In the initial stage of the heating process, the chicks were confined in an area corresponding to one-third of the total area of each circle, called growth areas.
 These areas were separated by partition walls of pressed wood.
 As the chicks have been growing, it was increased this area up to 2 m2, at the end of 21 days of life of them, which was kept until 42 days of life, according to the management adopted by the producer.